somakeit/smib/smibhid/README.md

   - API page that details API endpoints available and their usage
   - Update page for performing over the air firmware updates and remote reset to apply them
 - Pinger watchdog - Optionally ping an IP address and toggle a GPIO pin on ping failure.
 Useful for network device monitoring and reset.
+- Extensible sensor module framework for async polling of I2C sensors (currently only writes to log out) and presentation of sensors and readings on the web API
+  - Supported sensors
+    - SGP30 (Equivalent CO2 and VOC)

 ## Circuit diagram
 ### Pico W Connections